About the Best Remuda Award

 AQHA Corporate Partner Zoetis is proud to support this prestigious award.

-To honor the contributions that ranch horses have made to the heritage of the American Quarter Horse, the American Quarter Horse Association and Zoetis present to you the Best Remuda Award.
-The award began in 1992 and has since recognized several outstanding ranches for their efforts in raising American Quarter Horses, an important tool of their trade.
+To honor the contributions that ranch horses have made to the heritage of the American Quarter Horse, the American Quarter Horse Association and Zoetis present the Best Remuda Award.
+The award began in 1992 and has since recognized 23 outstanding ranches for their efforts in raising American Quarter Horses, an important tool of their trade.